-A great way to cool off in the summer is to have a water balloon fight.
-Filling water balloons takes so long, though!
-The faucet just doesn’t run fast enough, and meanwhile your friends are pegging you with water balloons.
-Well, a clever dad in super-hot Texas solved that problem.
-Josh Malone invented Bunch o Balloons, a plastic doodad with 37 little hoses hanging off it, each with a ready and waiting balloon at the end.
+A water balloon fight is a great way to cool off, but filling water balloons takes so long!
+Well, a clever dad in Texas solved that problem with Bunch o Balloons, a plastic doodad with 37 little hoses hanging off it, each with a ready and waiting balloon at the end.
 You screw the piece onto the end of a garden hose and whoosh, in 20 seconds you have 37 full water balloons.
 When you pull them off, they close without needing a knot, and you’re ready to fire back at your friends.

 Wee ones: Plug a sink, turn on the water, count to 10 and then turn it off.
 Is the sink more or less than halfway full?

 Little kids: If you’re counting off the 20 seconds to fill your 37 water balloons, what numbers do you say?
 See how high you can go!
-Bonus: If you fill the 37 green balloons on Bunch o Balloons plus your own yellow balloon, how many balloons do you have?
+Bonus: If you fill the 37 balloons on Bunch o Balloons plus one more ballon, how many balloons do you have?

 Big kids: The dad who invented this thing has 8 kids.
 If he fills 37 balloons and hands them out as equally as he can to them, what’s the biggest number of balloons any kid can get?
 Bonus: If he wants every kid to have at least 10 balloons, how many batches of 37 does he need to fill?